alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that prints the first argument passed to it.
 ## 4-concat.js
 A script that prints two arguments passed to it, in the following format.
+## 5-to_integer.js
+A script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer.
+Else print “Not a number”.